Dpdl-io/DpdlEngine/Download.md

 ## How to order a 'full' DpdlEngine license?

-To buy a full featured DpdlEngine license with no limitations/restrictions, regular updates and support, please submit your request via the following download request form, you will be contacted promptly:
+To buy a full featured 'DpdlEngine lite' license with no limitations/restrictions, regular updates and support, please submit your request via the following download request form, you will be contacted promptly:

 https://www.dpdl.io/index_order.html